epogrebnyak/abacus/README.md

 11. Money amounts are integers, will move to `Decimal`.

+12. Renamed account are dropped from the ledger.
+When `sales` becomes `net_sales` after a contra account `discount` is netted, `sales` leave the ledger, and `net_sales` remain.

 ## What things are realistic in this code?

 1. Entries are stored in a queue and ledger state is calculated based on a previous state and a list of entries to be processed.

-2. The chart of accounts can be fairly complex, up to a level of being GAAP/IAS compliant.
+2. The chart of accounts can be fairly complex, up to a level of being GAAP/IAS 'compliant'.

 3. Chart of accounts may include contra accounts.
-Temporary contra accounts for income (eg discounts) and expense (can't think of an example) are cleared at period end and permanent contra accounts (e.g. accumulated depreciation) are carried forward.
+Temporary contra accounts for income (eg discounts given) and expense (discounts or cashbacks received) are cleared at period end, permanent contra accounts (e.g. accumulated depreciation) are carried forward.

 4. You can give a name to typical dr/cr account pairs and use this name to record transactions.

+5. Accounts can be renamed for reports, thus opening a way to internationalisation.
+   Keep a short name like `cash` or account code in ledger and rename `cash` to `नकद` for a report.

 ## Implementation details